 that can cause system issues or slow performance.

-Now, how do we fix this gray screen problem?
+Now, how do we fix this screen problem?

 6 Possible Solutions to Gray Screen Problems on MacBook Pro OS High Sierra